UtrechtUniversity/getting-started/docs/managing-your-team.md

 - A team can have subteams, but generally speaking it is advised to keep the structure as simple as possible and not to introduce hierarchies where they are not necessary
 - Repositories can be completely private from the outside world, but in the interest of open science, they really should not be
-- For questions and problems related directly to a repository, it is best ot make an issue on the repository level, not the team level